johnlayton/howeclose/README.md

 #### Import

-1. A Single ConfirmationImport command is configured with the packaged sample events xml files as Resource[] and the ConfirmationService.
+1. A single ConfirmationImport command is configured with the packaged sample events xml files as Resource[] and the ConfirmationService.
 2. The ConfirmationImport is responsible for streaming the files, mapping the XML into the RequestConfirmation and saving as a Trade using the